Sagnik-Das-03/MAP-ME/README.md

 The following **required** functionality is completed:

-* [ x] The list of map titles is displayed.
+* [x] The list of map titles is displayed.
-* [ x] After tapping on a map title, the associated markers in the map are shown.
+* [x] After tapping on a map title, the associated markers in the map are shown.
-* [ x] The user is able to create a new map.
+* [x] The user is able to create a new map.
-* [ x] The user is able to delete the existing maps.
+* [x] The user is able to delete the existing maps.

 The following **additional functionalities** are also implemented:

-* [ x] When a map marker is created, the pin is animated, also the marker can be deleted
+* [x] When a map marker is created, the pin is animated, also the marker can be deleted
-* [ x] The map marker is customized
+* [x] The map marker is customized
-* [ x] The numbers of user-defined makers on the map is shown below the maps
+* [x] The numbers of user-defined makers on the map is shown below the maps
-* [ x] Added transition animations between activities using animatoo library
+* [x] Added transition animations between activities using animatoo library
-* [ x] Added various map types like Terrain map, Satellite maps and Hybrid maps on both Create Map and Display Map Screen
+* [x] Added various map types like Terrain map, Satellite maps and Hybrid maps on both Create Map and Display Map Screen
-* [ x] Stores all the maps created in a local file
+* [x] Stores all the maps created in a local file

 ## Video Walk Through